 New York soccer is a distinctive brand of the sport, played on Astroturf and patchy grass, in dust bowls and on playground asphalt by skilled players who talk trash in a multitude of tongues.
-But while the city’s soccer landscape is often divided along ethnic lines, an upcoming tournament, reputedly the first of its kind, is seeking to weave together New York’s disparate soccer communities.
+But while the city’s soccer landscape is often divided along ethnic lines, an upcoming tournament seeks to weave together New York’s disparate soccer communities.

 Copa N.Y.C., to be played over the weekends of July 25 and 26 in Flushing Meadows-Corona Park and on August 1 and 2 in Maspeth’s Metropolitan Oval, is the brainchild of soccer fanatics Chris Noble and Spencer Dormitzer.
 The two met while working on a Nike advertising campaign for the 2006 World Cup, making short films to showcase the unique fabric of New York City soccer.